Vivir en China - Minorías étnicas de Yunnan

 Despite how different each of the ethnic minorities are, the best thing about them is that they get along well with each other.
 There is a sense of unity in belonging to this unique and special group.
 Every year festivals are organized everywhere where all ethnic groups are invited to dance and celebrate their differences together.

-If you found this post about the 5 most surprising everyday curiosities about living in China useful or interesting, don’t forget to leave a comment.
-And if you want to visit Yunnan, you can take a look at our route through the highlights of Yunnan or our list of practical tips for traveling to China.
+If you found the post about the 5 most surprising everyday curiosities about living in China useful or interesting, don’t forget to leave a comment.
+If you are thinking about going to live in China, you can take a look at my post What to know before traveling to China or the post about Studying Chinese and working in Xiamen.

 The most beautiful things are those you don’t expect.

-Living in China - Yunnan - Ethnic minorities festival
+Living in China - Ethnic minorities festival in Yunnan, China

 Yunnan – Ethnic minorities festival